Our Founder and CEO

 Deogratias “Deo” Niyizonkiza, Village Health Works’ (VHW) visionary founder and CEO, is a leading advocate for the most impoverished people in the world.
 His compassion, expertise, and life experience have made him a key voice in global health and international development.

 An American citizen, Deo was born in rural Burundi, where he attended grade school and part of medical school and left the country during the catastrophic war that lasted more than a decade and took lives of hundreds of thousands people.
 He survived not only this man-made tragedy and poverty, but also homelessness in New York City.

-Deo’s life journey is told in Pulitzer Prize-winner Tracy Kidder’s most recent work, Strength in What Remains, a New York Times best seller named one of the best books of the year by the Washington Post, the San Francisco Chronicle, the Los Angeles Times, and the Chicago Tribune.
+Deo life journey is told in Pulitzer Prize-winner Tracy Kidder’s book, “Strength in What Remains”, a New York Times best seller named one of the best books of the year by Washington Post, San Francisco Chronicle, Los Angeles Times, and the Chicago Tribune.

 Despite the hurdles, Deo—homelessness, illness, and low-paying work as a grocery store delivery boy— he eventually enrolled at Columbia University, where he received a bachelor’s degree in biochemistry and philosophy.
 After graduating from Columbia, he attended the Harvard School of Public Health, where he met Dr. Paul Farmer and began working at the medical non-profit organization Partners In Health.
 He left Partners In Health to continue his medical education at Dartmouth Medical School.